Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

 * info contact form section helped me find inspiration to how I could make the contact form more interesting by adding a new container that was styled with css <a href="https://www.youtube.com/watch?v=FBAfpj91hps">Pro Web</a>
 * Without too much knowledge in programming I used help from stackoverlow to fix my contact us code so it could send messages, worth mentioning is that stackowerlfow was also a helping place when i had to fix any error that occured in my code <a href="https://stackoverflow.com/questions/5773174/html-button-to-send-email">Stackoverflow</a>
 * Codepen is the site that helped me write the right code to create a map for the website <a href="https://codepen.io/lowhow/pen/Xmvbdm">Codepen</a>
+* Slack for being a huge providor when it came to reviewing my code and or fix issues I couldn't solve myself and needed help to see a solution for <a href="https://app.slack.com/workspace-signin?redir=%2Fgantry%2Fauth%3Fapp%3Dclient%26lc%3D1622831127%26return_to%3D%252Fclient%26teams%3D"> Slack</a>

 # Content
 All content had been made using a lot of different helpful sites that is listed under the credits section.
 I haven't copied the code directly just used the different examples as a guide for my own code.
 Not that under credits you will find more information about what each and every link has provided for me.
 Extra mention to the youtube channel <a href="https://www.youtube.com/watch?v=9cKsq14Kfsw">Drew Ryan</a> that was to huge help when creating my header and three column section.